AK1o9/PatientAdmission/README.md

 # PatientAdmission
-Patient Admission System for managing and sorting patients' positions in a waiting list (or queue), visit history and more...
+Patient Admission System for **nurses & doctors** to manage and sort patients' positions in a waiting list (or queue), visit history and more...

-# Users
-Nurses & Doctors